gcallah/BookReviews/goodspeed.md

 ## Epiphanies or Apophanies

-Imagine concluding from the fact that heart attacks usually follow a shock, that therefore obesity, lack of exercise, and bad diet have nothing to do with heart attacks!

 And of course, the Austrian business cycle theory (henceforth ABC ) does not claim that expansions cause recessions.
 The claim is that expansions, *to the